Blueofblues/Sora/src/modules/introspection/README.md

   Recursively maps Sora’s directory and file structure, printing a visual tree and logging the event for reflective journaling.

 - `motif_map.py`
-  Loads motif definitions from configuration, then scans the codebase to find where each motif appears, building a map of emotional and symbolic presence.
+  Loads motif definitions and keywords from configuration (`config/emotional_motif_index.json`), and provides a `detect_motifs(text)` function to dynamically identify motifs in any text or user input.
+Also scans the codebase to find where each motif appears, building a map of emotional and symbolic presence.

 - `reflect_module.py`
   Parses a Python module, extracting function names and docstrings, and interprets the symbolic resonance of each function based on its description.